This post offers 30 great career books for your review.

 The 4-Hour Workweek, Expanded and Updated by Timothy Ferriss

-This one’s been a big seller though I don’t know anyone working four hours a week.
+So, this one’s been a big seller though I don’t know anyone working four hours a week.
 But I do like the concept!
 This book got me thinking how I could spend my day more purposefully.
-I no longer watch CNN.
+I no longer watch CNN. 🙂

 Man’s Search For Meaning by Viktor E. Frankl